RyanLua/Shime/README.md

 </h1>

 <div align="center">
-Shimmer is a class required from the Shime module that allows you to easily create a shimmer effect on any GuiObject just like how Roblox does.
+  Shime is a module that allows you to easily create a shimmer effect on any GuiObject.
 </div>

 ## About